 - Strategies to participate more fully in situations they may currently be avoiding

-Parents will meet separately with Abigail Romirowsky, PhD, to learn best practices for how to parent an anxious child.
+Parents will meet separately on Tuesday, April 2nd* from 9:30-10:45 am with Abigail Romirowsky, PhD (Director of Child & Adolescent Program) to learn best practices for how to parent an anxious child.
 She’ll review topics such as how and when to push your child, the most appropriate responses to anxious behaviors, and how you can be most supportive in a way that minimizes anxious symptoms.